hathitrust/catalog/README.md

 ## Indexing Records

-Follow the README from https://github.com/hathitrust/hathitrust_catalog_indexer and use the instructions for `traject_external` to add records to the solr you just started with docker-compose.
+Follow the README from https://github.com/hathitrust/hathitrust_catalog_indexer and use the instructions for "Using with other projects via docker" to use this project with the solr running in that docker-compose environment.

 ## What Works